Q: Do I need to register for transportation?

-Q: My family receives a waiver on bus service fees because we are eligible for free lunch.
+Q: My family receives a waiver on bus service fees because we are eligible for meal benefits.
 Do I still have to apply for bus service?

 A: Yes.
 You must submit the transportation application to be assigned to a bus route.

 A: There are no reduced fees for one way use of the service (morning or afternoon).
 Transportation services are based on the daily student count.
 Costs do not change for children who ride the bus only one way or do not ride every day.
 There are no reduced fees for part-time riders.

 Q: What if my child attends daycare?

 A: The District will follow existing policy and administrative procedure.
 If your daycare is within a fee option zone, you may pay for service.
 The same goes for a safety zone: If your daycare is within a designated safety zone, bus transportation will be provided.

 Q: Are there alternate stops?

 A: We will follow existing policy and administrative procedure.

 Q: What are the rules for Intra-district Enrollment?

 A: The closest existing stop to home that is within the intra district boundary determines the pay for service status for those requesting transportation.